Vanderbull/ForbiddenLands/README.md

 # FORBIDDEN LANDS

+## Character classes
+Should we have character classes or not?
+What do they contribute to the the immersion of the game?
+- Is it better to just let the player develop its character how it wants and let them decide if they are a magician or a warrior bunny?

 ## Two stamina system
 Daily and action based stamina
 - What is a good number for daily stamina?